PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-05 18:08:07
+Last updated: 2024-04-05 18:08:40
-Random Quote: Either get out early, or you get out too late. - Pacho Herrera
+Random Quote: The truth can free you, if you let it. - Hannah Baker